Wireless DC Electric Linear Actuator Switch 1-CH 40A Receiver (Model: 0020511)

 Wireless control, easy to install.

-You can operate the linear actuator to extend or retract by using the buttons in the receiver or by the transmitter.
+You can operate the linear actuator to extend or retract by the transmitter.

-With limit terminals: You can connect sensors, limit switches or external devices to limit the stroke of the linear actuator.
+With limit control terminals: You can connect sensors, limit switches or external devices to stop the linear actuator.

 With wired control terminals: You can connect manual switches to control the linear actuator.

-You can use the transmitter / remote to control the receiver from any place within a reliable working distance.
+The transmitter / remote can control the receiver from any place within a reliable working distance.

 The receiver has reverse power protection and over current protection built in.